GeorgeWang26/cs246/lecture_cc.md

 - Fields are always constructed in declaration order, even if the MIL orders them differently

 MIL
-- somtimes more efficient than setting fields in the body (otherwise, run default ctor in step2, then reassign in step3)
+- somtimes more efficient than setting fields in the ctor body (otherwise, will run default ctor in step2, then reassign fields in step3)
-- this won't be affecting primitive data types (int, double, bool, ...), since they are NOT objects, they don't have default ctor
+- this won't be affecting primitive data types (int, double, bool, ...), since they are NOT objects so they don't have default ctor

 ``` c++
 struct Student {